What if you could swap jobs?

 You weren’t sure whether you wanted to be behind the scenes, influencing the direction of an organisation, on the frontline impacting people’s lives or even starting your own venture.
 You didn’t know whether you wanted to work for one organisation or have more of a portfolio career advising different organisations.

 When I graduated, I had all of those thoughts in my head.
-Strangely, I postgraduated from my Masters I had started in Paris that I finished in Barcelona.
+Strangely, I post graduated from my Masters I had started in Paris that I finished in Barcelona.
 I worked on the Costa del Sol as a waiter then for Eurostar as a call centre adviser.
-When I went back to the UK, I got a temporary job working as a national programme to support asylum seekers who were dispersed anywhere from Ashford to Walsall.
+When I went back to the UK, I got a temporary job working in a national programme to support asylum seekers who have dispersed anywhere from Ashford to Walsall.
 I would go out to visit asylum seekers to understand their needs, broker support for them, be it from the GP to school to charities, liaise with their lawyers, MP offices or the Home Office, or landlords.

 I then went to work for various think tanks, NLGN, Demos and the Young Foundation, where I went out “into to the field” to immerse myself into the lives of different people across the country, be it dairy farmers to identify unmet rural needs, to commuters on the tube on how we can create better public conversations, via graduates on what skills they wanted to develop in the future workplace.
 I discovered different types of research methods, from helping people tell their stories on their first political memory to what people wanted to see in 2020 in Glasgow.